ELIXIR-Belgium/elixir-toolkit-theme/pages/documentation/page_mechanics.md

 * `editors`: List here all the editors of the page.
 Use the full name of the person.
 Make sure that the person name that is listed can be found in the *_data/CONTRIBUTORS.yaml* file in the _data directory if you want to link the github id and other contact information.

-* `affiliations` List here all affiliations related to the page.
-Make sure that the person name that is listed can be found in the *_data/affiliations.yaml* file.
-These affiliations will get displayed at the bottom of the page and in the section navigation tile of the page.
+* `supported_by`: List the organizations that support the page.
+Each organization name must match an entry in *_data/supported_by.yml*.
+Supporters are displayed in the **Supported by** tab at the bottom of the page and in the page's section navigation tile.

+* `affiliations`: Deprecated alias for `supported_by`.
+It remains supported for backwards compatibility, but will be removed in ETT v8.0.0.
+Migrate existing page front matter to `supported_by` before upgrading to v8.

+The *_data/affiliations.yml* data file is likewise deprecated in favor of *_data/supported_by.yml* and will be removed in ETT v8.0.0.

 * `search_exclude`: By setting this field true, the page will not end up in the search results of the searchbar.
 By default this is false.